 Step 2: Consider Increasing Hotel Deep Cleaning Efforts

-In the face of global health concerns like Coronavirus, hotels may want to consider additional rigorous deep cleaning and disinfection protocols in hotel guest rooms as well as throughout the property to mitigate risks.
+In the face of global health concerns, hotels may want to consider additional rigorous deep cleaning and disinfection protocols in hotel guest rooms as well as throughout the property to mitigate risks.
 When increasing deep cleaning efforts, consider the following:

 - Determine a plan of action for deep-cleaning hotel guest rooms, meeting spaces, restaurants, the fitness center and other public areas.

 - Good hotel hygiene protocols, such as implementing hand sanitizer stations and frequent cleaning of high-touch area are also important to protect from infection.

 - Get the Front Desk, Housekeeping, and Engineering teams together to schedule the right action plan to avoid significant disruption to operations and room readiness.